+Yes No

 Does your institution have an application fee?
+X ]

+Amount of application fee:

+One it has received for another state with fire and in his and Yes No 1

-X Amount of application fee: Can it be waived for applicants with financial need?
-Yes No If you have an application fee and an on-line app who apply on-line: lication option, plea ase indicate polic y for students Same fee Free Reduced Yes No Can on-line application fee be waived for applicants with financial need?
-C14 Application closing date ., Does your institution have an application closing date?
-Yes X No Date
+Can it be waived for applicants with financial need?
+1

+If you have an application fee and an on-line app who apply on-line: olication option, pl ease indicate polic cy for students

+Same fee Free

+Reduced

+irroddodd Yes No

+Can on-line application fee be waived for applicants with financial need?

+C14 Application closing date

+Yes No

+Does your institution have an application closing date? Х

+Date $\neg$